 You must submit these deferral forms to the Faculty of Arts Associate Dean (Students) through the UPO office: Undergraduate Programs Office, 4th Floor, MacEwan Student Centre.
-Only the Associate Dean approves requests for deferrals which extend beyond the end of a term.
-Instructors are not involved in such decisions.
-To make an appointment with the Associate Dean, phone (403) 220-8155.
+Only the Associate Dean approves requests for deferrals which extend beyond the

 Ethics Research: Students are advised that any research with human subjects--including any interviewing (even with friends and family), opinion polling, or unobtrusive observation--must have the approval of the Departmental Ethics Committee.
 In completing course requirements, students must not undertake any human subjects research without discussing their plans with the instructor, to determine if ethics approval is required.